Glass Sport Motors: The Dart

 The Dart was GSM's first production model.
-The car used a variety of engines including Coventry Climax Ford Anglia 100E and 105E as well as 4 fitted with Alfa Romeo 1300cc units nestled into a ladder type chassis with transverse springs at the front and coil springs at the rear.

-Cars had a glass fibre open two seat body fitted, but a hardtop was later available which had a reverse slanted rear window which later Fords also exhibited.
+The car used a variety of engines including Coventry Climax Ford Anglia 100E and 105E as well as four examples which were fitted with Alfa Romeo 1300 cc units nestled into a ladder type chassis with transverse springs at the front and coil springs at the rear.
+The cars had a glass fibre, open two-seat body fitted.
+A hardtop was later made available, with a reverse slanted rear window which later Fords also exhibited.

-Yet other versions included Alfa Romeo S.V. engines.
-Ernest Pieterse was the first to try this form of motive power.
-Requiring a machine for the Nine Hours Race (S.A.'s classic sports-car race), and having to beat such machines as Porsche Carreras, Ernest bought a Dart and fitted disc brakes, Alfa S.V.+ engine, etc. In the said Nine Hours Race, the car led for a while but retired with boiling brake fluid.
-This let John Love's Carrera into the lead but it too retired, or was delayed, and another Dart with 1,100-c.c.
-Climax engine stepped into the breach and was leading after nine hours.
+Yet other versions were fitted with Alfa Romeo Sprint Veloce (SV) engines.
+Ernest Pieterse was the first to try this – when looking to prepare a machine for the Nine Hours Race (South Africa's classic sports-car race), and having to beat such machines as Porsche Carreras, Ernest bought a Dart and fitted disc brakes, Alfa SV engine, etc. In the said Nine Hours Race, the car led for a while but retired with boiling brake fluid.
+This let John Love's Carrera into the lead but it too retired, or was delayed, and another Dart with an 1100 cc Climax engine stepped into the breach and was leading after nine hours.
 This was 1959.
 Since then Porsche Spyders and Lotus Fifteens have been used in the Nine Hours, rather squashing anyone with aspirations of further wins in a GSM Dart.